 Winter Report Card: Los Angeles Dodgers

-With only a few weeks remaining until pitchers and catchers report to spring training, we’re checking in on how each team has fared in conducting its offseason business while acknowledging that there’s still time for its prognosis to change.
-Teams will be presented in reverse order of finish from 2013.
-To see the report cards already published, click here.
+With barely more than a week before pitchers and catchers report, we're checking in on how each team has fared in conducting its offseason business while acknowledging that there's still time for its prognosis to change.
+Teams will be presented in reverse order of finish from 2014.
+You can find all previously published Winter Report Cards here.

 Los Angeles Dodgers